-It is undeniable that the first and foremost goal of Citizenship Education is to make citizens of a nation to be good and smart citizens.
+It is undeniable that the first and foremost goal 28 Citizenship Education is to make citizens of a nation to be good and smart citizens.
 In Indonesia, according to Winataputra (2001) Citizenship Education in the sense of citizenship education, is substantively and pedagogically designed to develop smart and good citizens for all lines and levels of education (Udin Saripudin Winataputra, 2001).
 According to Winataputra and Budimansyah, "to date Citizenship Education has become an inherent part of the instrumentation and practice of national education in five statuses: First, as subjects in school.
 Second, as a course in college.
 Third, as one branch of education in social science disciplines within the framework of teacher education programs.
 Fourth, as a political education program that is packaged in the form of Upgrading Guidelines for the Implementation and Implementation of Pancasila (P4) or the like that has been managed by the Government as a crash program.
 Fifth, as a conceptual framework in the form of thinking of individuals and related expert groups, which was developed as a foundation and framework for thinking about civic education in the first, second, third, and fourth status" (Udin S Winataputra & Budimansyah, 2007).

-According to Nu'manSomantri (2001) as quoted by Wahab and Sapriya (2011), it has been stated that the purpose of Civics should be detailed in seven curriculums which include: (1) Science, which includes facts, concepts, and generalizations; (2) Intellectual skills, from simple skills to complex skills, from inquiry to valid conclusions, from critical thinking to creative thinking; (3) Attitudes, including values, sensitivity, and feelings; and (4) social skills.
+According to Nu'man Somantri (2001) as quoted by Wahab and Sapriya (2011), it has been stated that the purpose of Civics should be detailed in seven curriculums which include: (1) Science, which includes facts, concepts, and generalizations; (2) Intellectual skills, from simple skills to complex skills, from inquiry to valid conclusions, from critical thinking to creative thinking; (3) Attitudes, including values, sensitivity, and feelings; and (4) social skills.

-According to Wahab and Sapriya (2011), in the current education unit level curriculum development system, the aim of Civics refers to the standard content of Civics subjects as listed in the attachment to Minister of Education of mental and intellectual, emotional, and social development.
-In detail, the subject of Civics Education aims to make students have the following abilities:
+According to Wahab and Sapriya (2011), in the current education unit level curriculum development system, the aim of Civics refers to the standard content of Civics subjects as listed in the attachment to Minister of Education Regulation number 22/2006.
+The purpose of Civics for Elementary, Middle, and High School levels is no different.
+All of them are oriented wards the development of students' abilities / competencies that are adjusted to the level of mental and intellectual, emotional, and social development.
+In detail, subject of Civics Education aims to make students have the following abilities: